 end;

-There are several methods designed to operate on entire sections of the INI file.
-For example the EraseSection erases an entire section of an INI file.
-The ReadSection and ReadSections fill a TStringList object with the names of all sections (and key names) in the INI file.
+The EraseSection erases an entire section of an INI file.
+ReadSection and ReadSections fill a TStringList object with the names of all sections (and key names) in the INI file.